by TeachThought Staff

 It is not enough, however, to understand concepts and principles and to solve that one problem, as challenging as it might be.
 The essential outcome is to develop and expand the dispositions of skillful problem solvers who can apply their learnings to an ever-expanding array of challenges not only in commonly taught subjects in school, but also in their communities, in their world and in their lives.

 While we are interested in how many answers individuals know, we are even more interested in how they behave when they don’t know—when they are confronted with life’s problems the answers to which are not immediately known.
 The larger goal is for enhanced performance under challenging conditions that demand strategic reasoning, insightfulness, perseverance, creativity, and craftsmanship to resolve complex problems.
-Achieving this vision requires the internalization of certain dispositions, propensities or Habits of Mind.

 What Are Habits of Mind?